abbreviatedman/react-monorepo/05-fullstack-react/5a-react-express-full-stack-coordination/directions.md

 export const API_URL = process.env.REACT_APP_API_URL;
 ```

-37. In `App.js`, import the URL at the top:
+37. In `App.jsx`, import the URL at the top:

 ```js
 import { API_URL } from "./constants";